igutzzz/igutzzz/README.md

 I'm a Front End Developer from São Paulo - Brazil.
-I love develop creative and fun projects.
+I love working in creative and fun projects.

 Learning new things is my passion, and in my Front End Developer carrer, i'm constantly learning new skills and improving myself.